Our Methodology

 Notice that the Riegel baseline of 3:33 (which many online calculators would report as the answer) becomes 3:55 as the centre of this runner's realistic range.
 The raw formula is not wrong; it just assumes a level of marathon-specific preparation this runner doesn't quite have.
 The range of 3:46–4:04 better represents what race day might actually look like.

 The Marathon Planner generates a three-phase pacing strategy.
 The first-phase pace is set proportionally slower than the target.
 Between 6% and 9% depending on goal style and confidence, not a fixed number of seconds.
+As a rough guide: a Conservative goal with Low confidence sits near 9%; a Balanced goal with Medium confidence near 7%; an Ambitious goal with High confidence near 6%.
+The exact figure for your specific inputs is shown in the Planner's phase-one guidance.
 This is the model's chosen approach, informed by the broad evidence that conservative early pacing improves marathon outcomes; it is not a single scientifically established figure for all runners.
 The proportional rather than absolute approach matters because a 4:00/km runner and a 6:30/km runner need very different absolute buffers to achieve the same relative conservative start.

 The mid-race phase uses the target pace.
-Guidance text is generated dynamically based on conditions: heat triggers hydration-specific coaching, significant elevation triggers effort-based advice over pace-based advice.
+Guidance text is generated dynamically based on conditions: warm conditions trigger effort-first and hydration guidance, significant elevation triggers effort-based advice over pace-based advice.

 We calculate VDOT from your race using the oxygen cost formula: